Readek/Rushdown-Revolt-Stream-Tool/README.md

 Work in progress!
 This project is under heavy active development.
 You can try it out downloading the `Stream Tool` folder.

-More info at the original, [RoA Stream Tool](https://github.com/Readek/RoA-Stream-Tool).
+Setup instructions at the original, [RoA Stream Tool](https://github.com/Readek/RoA-Stream-Tool).